 Luckily for us, Apple introduced the Files app alongside limited filesystem capabilities on iOS 11.
 That brought iOS slightly closer to a real professional operating system (still, not yet there). iPadOS did not introduce significant changes to the filesystem either.
 So the first step was taking all my important files to the cloud.
 I signed up for the 50Gb iCloud storage plan a long time ago, so I pay 0,99€ every month.
 For this experiment, that was more than enough for keeping most of my files.

-So what I did was creating a folder structure on iCloud that mimicked the folder structure of my MacBook Pro.
+So what I did was create a folder structure on iCloud that mimicked the folder structure of my MacBook Pro.
 I added a “Documents” folder for my projects, “Management” folder for my company-and-business-related files, a “Development” folder for the source code of my software products, and a “Temp” folder to keep temporary files as I handle them.